By now, you’re probably convinced your significant other has selective hearing.

 “So she’s going to have surgery?” he responds.

 “No. No surgery.
 The appointment went fine,” Mary says.

 “Oh, that’s good,” he says.

 Because of her husband’s trouble hearing, Mary wasn’t able to communicate effectively.
-She omitted important details out of sheer frustration instead of making sure her husband fully understood what occurred during the appointment.
+She omitted important details out of sheer frustration instead of ensuring her husband fully understood what occurred during the appointment.
 Her husband is left without an accurate picture of the situation, and Mary feels isolated since she can’t fully discuss her mother’s health with her husband.

 A hearing impairment can also cause mix-ups in conversations, leading to hurt feelings and animosity.
-Words get misconstrued, context confused and important details can slip by, causing contention.
+Words get misconstrued, context confused, and important details can slip by, causing contention.
 It can be a rather jarring juxtaposition in long-term relationships when one partner suddenly starts saying mean or hurtful things to the other.
 In actuality, this may not be the case at all.
-It may just be that the person didn’t hear everything that was said or didn’t ask for clarification due to frustration, embarrassment or anger.
+It may just be that the person didn’t hear everything that was said or didn’t ask for clarification due to frustration, embarrassment, or anger.